connexcs/docs/getting-started.md

 **Address:** Users will write the "Address" of the **Carrier.** Users will add the address including country and postcode/ZIP code.

 **Pre Ring Timeout and Post Ring Timeout:** Users will set the "Pre Ring Timeout" and "Post Ring Timeout" in the given text fields.
 The default value for each is 30 Seconds.

-### Stats

-You can view your stats by clicking on the tab “Stats”.
-In the image given below, there are no calls placed that’s why the graph is showing a straight line.

-![alt text][carrier-stats]

-### Reply Management

-There is a special module in Connex for replying efficiently and that is Reply Management.
-There are codes on the basis of which action and responses are set.
-You can customize your responses too.

-Choose the “Replace” radio button and then “New Code” and “New Reason” field would appear.
-Here, choose a code and fill the reason of your choice.

-![alt text][carrier-reply]

 ### Authentication